jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

        - Compute metrics (Tau, Density, Variability, etc.).
        - Append square data to the main DataFrame.
     3. Compute the density ratio for the squares.
-    4. Apply selection filters using select_squares_with_parameters.
+    4. Label selected squares and propagate labels to tracks.
-    5. Label selected squares and propagate labels to tracks.
+    5. Calculate the recording level Tau and Density
     6. Return processed squares, tracks, and recording-level metrics.

 <br>